Raspberry Mojito Recipe

 Instructions

 • Muddle.
-Muddle the raspberries, mint leaves, sugar, and lime juice right in the glass you'll be using.
-Be sure to throughly crush the mint leaves to release their flavor.
+Muddle (gently press down and twist) the raspberries, mint leaves, sugar, and lime juice right in the glass you'll be using.
+Be sure to crush the mint leaves thoroughly to release their flavor.

 • Add liquids.
 Add the club soda and rum.
 Add ice, stir well, and serve, garnishing with a lime wedge, whole raspberry, and extra mint leaves.